ahrvoje/arb4win/README.md

 ## Introduction

 GMP, MPFR, FLINT and ARB are well known numerical libraries for large integer and arbitrary precision floating point arithmetic.
-A special emphasis is given to _ball arithmetic_ **ARB library** by Frederik Johansson.
+A special emphasis is given to _ball arithmetic_ library **ARB** by Frederik Johansson.

 This repository does not contribute to their functionalities, but is a mere guide and resource container for porting to Windows.